sittercity/sittercity.github.io/README.md

 ## Local setup
-Install jekyll gem: `gem install jekyll`
+* Install jekyll gem: `gem install jekyll`
+* You'll need nodejs if you don't already it: `sudo apt-get install nodejs`
-Clone this repo down
+* Clone this repo

 ## Running
 To run this locally, use: `jekyll serve`